floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 - implicit conversion between different integer types is only allowed when no data loss can happen
 - mixing signed and unsigned values in expressions isn't allowed
-- overflow is checked in Debug and ReleaseSafe mode, but there are separate operators for wraparound
+- overflow is checked in Debug and ReleaseSafe mode, and there are separate operators for 'intended wraparound'

 At first glance these features look pretty nice because they fix some obvious footguns in C and C++.
 Arbitrary width integer types are especially useful for